di-unipi-socc/TosKeriser/README.rst

              - node: 6.2.x
              - ruby: 2.x.x
              - wget: x.x.x
-           - os_distribution: debian
+           - os_distribution: alpine
       ...

-After run tosKeriser on this specification, it creates the component ``server_container`` and connects the ``server`` component to it.
-It is possible to see that the ``server_container`` has all the software required by ``server`` and has also Debian 8 as Linux distribution.
+After run TosKeriser on this specification, it creates the component ``server_container`` and connects the ``server`` component to it.
+It is possible to see that the ``server_container`` has all the software required by ``server`` and has also Alpine v3.4 as Linux distribution.

 ::

+    ...
     server:
       type: tosker.nodes.Software
       requirements: